Avoiding Common Pitfalls: Tips for Complying with FDA Cosmetics Regulations

 Mandatory Recall Authority

-If the agency determines that there is a reasonable probability that a cosmetic is adulterated or misbranded and the use of or exposure to the cosmetic will cause serious adverse health consequences or death, FDA has the authority to order a mandatory recall if the responsible person refuses to do so voluntarily.
+If FDA determines that a cosmetic product is adulterated or misbranded and could cause serious adverse health consequences or death, the agency may order a mandatory recall when a responsible party does not initiate one voluntarily.

-MoCRA establishes the following new requirements for industry:
+MoCRA also introduces several new requirements for industry:

 Adverse Event Reporting

-FDA is developing a process for submitting mandatory adverse event reports for cosmetics.
-Currently, we encourage electronic reporting through the Safety Reporting Portal (SRP).
+FDA is developing a formal process for mandatory adverse event reporting for cosmetics.
+Until then, electronic reporting through the Safety Reporting Portal (SRP) is recommended.

 Facility Registration

-Manufacturers and processors must register their facilities with FDA and renew their registration every two years.
+Cosmetic product manufacturers and processors must register their facilities with FDA and renew this registration every two years.

 Product Listing

-A responsible person must list each marketed cosmetic product with FDA, including product ingredients, and provide any updates annually.
+Responsible persons must list each marketed cosmetic product with FDA, including its ingredients, and must update listings annually.

 Safety Substantiation